BU-Spark/pitne-voter-app/README.md

 * Jason Jiang; Github: @jasonjiang9142

 # Description
 The Boston Voter App addresses the lack of accessible information about voting logistics and candidates in municipal elections in Boston.
-This progressive web application centralizes all vital voting information to increase voter turnout, particularly focusing on BIPOC voters who face significant barriers to voting in local elections.
+This progressive web application centralizes all vital voting information to increase voter turnout, particularly focusing on BIPOC (Black, Indigenous, People of color) voters who face significant barriers to voting in local elections.

 # Problem Statement
 Many news organizations provide articles or voting guides around the election, but they are often difficult to find, last minute, and represent a narrow perspective around candidates.
 Additionally, most election resources are around larger races with little coverage or few resources available for local elections, where candidates have the potential to impact people’s lives more directly.
 BIPOC voters often have the lowest voting rates, especially in municipal elections, for a variety of reasons including lack of information and logistical barriers such as work hours and family duties.
 This project aims to remedy that for BIPOC voters in Boston.